alberto56/dcycleblog/_posts/2018-02-23-microsoft-mozaik.markdown

   - /blog/2018-02-23/
 ---

-My school board, [Marguerite-Bourgeoys](http://www.csmb.qc.ca), sent my wife and myself an email asking us to re-register our kids for the following year using Microsft Mozaik software.
+My school board, [Marguerite-Bourgeoys](http://www.csmb.qc.ca), sent my wife and myself an email asking us to re-register our kids for the following year using Microsoft Mozaik software.

 A link is provided to the [Microsoft Mozaik]( https://inscription.espacemozaik.ca) portal.